1007850/photobooth/README.md

 2. Create desired look using only adjustment layers
 3. Export as .CUBE lut, with 64 grid size
 4. Repeat for as many designs as needed and place in configured lutsPath folder
+5. Ensure LUT names are unique

 ### Overlays
 1. Create design with appropriate aspect ratio for print paper
 2. Set transparency in areas where photos are meant to be placed to 0%
 3. Export as .png image with alpha layer enabled
 4. Repeat for as many overlays as needed and place in configured overlaysPath folder
+5. Ensure overlay names are unique

 ### Preview Image (optional)
 The preview image is used to apply the available LUTs to display in the app for users to select.
 It can be either png or jpeg, with the path to the file set in the config file as the previewImagePath.
 If the set file cannot be found, the app will fallback to the alternative method which is to use the camera to take a photo to use.
 This is all triggered using the `Get Previews` button in the gui.